 The market has completely priced in a 25bps increase to the Fed Funds Rate next week.
-With a strong payroll report there are a lot of whispers of four potential increases this year instead of the three predicted by the Fed.
+With a strong payroll report, there are a lot of whispers of four potential increases this year instead of the three predicted by the Fed.
 Remember the Fed must meet its dual statutory mandate of full employment (5% or less) and stable inflation (around 2%).
 It's safe to say that they have met the employment mandate with the unemployment rate around 4.7-4.8%.
-Inflation has long been the challenge and core PCE (the Fed's preferred measurement) was released last week showing a year over year change of 1.7%.
+Inflation has long been the challenge and core PCE (the Fed's preferred measurement) was released last week showing a year-over-year change of 1.7%.
 The Fed will raise when it feels that inflation will move to 2% or higher.
-To illustrate the dual mandates, see graph below.
-I 've circled the current inflation measurement and it's not exactly screaming "raise rates!".
-That's where the Fed must turn to leading indicators of inflation and that makes the rate decision tricky.
-On the inflationary side, consumer spending is up, as are wages with the possibility of tax cuts and infrastructure spending on the horizon.
+To illustrate the dual mandates, see the graph below.
+I've circled the current inflation measurement and it's not exactly screaming "raise rates!".
+That's where the Fed must turn to the leading indicators of inflation and that makes the rate decision tricky.
+On the inflationary side, consumer spending is up as are wages, with the possibility of tax cuts and infrastructure spending on the horizon.
 It's even argued that the expectation of inflation ultimately causes inflation.
-On the deflationary side, oil and gold are down, higher interest rates strengthen the dollar and that hurts exports, not to mention considering how low unemployment has been, wage inflation should have already accelerated.
+On the deflationary side, oil and gold are down, higher interest rates strengthen the dollar, and that hurts exports, not to mention considering how low unemployment has been, wage inflation should have already accelerated.
 Not to forget a potential global trade war coming and an administration that has openly stated the dollar is overvalued.
-Short term rates might move higher with the Fed but long term rates might remain at these levels.
-If the yield curve flattens (short term rates and long term rates are at the same level) then the market is telling the world that recessionary risks are material.
+Short-term rates might move higher with the Fed but long-term rates might remain at these levels.
+If the yield curve flattens (short-term rates and long-term rates are at the same level) then the market is telling the world that recessionary risks are material.
 That is still down the road but something to keep an eye on.